Know the Laws: Maine

 Please consider getting in touch with a domestic violence advocate in your community for more information on gun laws in your area.
 To find help, please click on the Where to Find Help tab at the top of this page.

 It depends.
-If your Protection from Abuse (PFA) order specifically states that your abuser cannot have a gun or buy a new gun, then s/he cannot have a gun.
-Maine state law says that if you are applying for a PFA order in Maine, the Judge can order your abuser not to have a gun or any other dangerous weapon while the PFA order is in effect.*
+If the protection from abuse (PFA) order states that the abuser cannot possess or buy a gun, then s/he cannot keep a gun or buy a new gun.
+If you apply for a protection from abuse order in Maine, the judge may, according to Maine state law, direct that the abuser cannot possess a gun or any other dangerous weapon while the order is in effect.*

-Also, Maine state law and Federal law say that if there is a Maine PFA order (or protection order from another state) issued by a civil court against your abuser and the order meets the requirements that are outlined in the Federal Firearm statute, your abuser cannot buy or have a gun.**
+Maine state law and federal law also state that when a civil court issues a Maine protection from abuse order (or an order from another state) against the abuser and that order meets the requirements outlined in the federal firearm statute, the abuser cannot buy or possess a gun.**

-Note: It does not have to written on your PFA order that your abuser cannot have a gun in order for the Federal Firearm law to apply.
+Note: Your protection from abuse order does not need to state that the abuser cannot have a gun for federal firearm law to apply.

 Maybe.
-Your abuser does not have to come to the hearing in order for the law to apply to him, but he does have to be given notice of the hearing and an opportunity to attend.*
+The abuser does not have to come to the hearing for the law to apply to him/her, but s/he must be given notice of the hearing and have an opportunity to attend.*

-If no hearing is scheduled, and/or no notice is given about the PFA order, then the federal firearm law might not apply to your abuser.**
+If no hearing is scheduled and/or no notice is given about the protection from abuse order, then the federal firearm law might not apply to the abuser.**

 * United States v.
 Bunnell, 106 F. Supp.
 2d 60 (D. Me.
 2000), aff'd 280 F. 3d 46 (1st Cir.
 2002).

 ** United States v.
 Spruill, 292 F. 3d 207 (5th Cir.
 2002).